 * Irish 10-year yields fall to new record low below 3 pct

-* First debt auction since bailout finds strong demand
+* Dublin's first debt auction since bailout finds strong

 * Auction marks normalisation of Ireland's market access